asrafulmolla/Data-Structure-Algorithm-and-using-cpp/README.md

 <li>Input the size of the array (n) and the array elements.</li>
 <li>Input the element to be deleted (num).</li>
 <li>Search for the element in the array and delete it.<br>
-This loop searches for the element (num) in the array.
+    Searches for the element (num) in the array.
 If found, it shifts the elements to the left to overwrite the position of the element to be deleted.</li>
-<li>Display the new array after deletion.</li>
+<li>Display the new array after deletion.<br>
+    Prints the elements of the modified array after the deletion operation.</li>

 </p>
 <!--